 If you notice a small lump the size of a pea in your breasts, it may be a plugged duct.
 This occurs when a portion of the breast does not get emptied completely during feedings.

-• You may also position your baby’s chin towards the area of the lump.
-This is where the greatest emptying
+- You may also position your baby’s chin towards the area of the lump.
+This is where the greatest emptying will occur.

 Mastitis occurs most frequently in mothers who have had a cracked or blistered nipple or who are undergoing a period of stress such as returning to work, participating in holiday activities or experiencing a change in normal daily routine.